CLSAC

 John Feo, Pacific Northwest National Laboratory

-David Haglin, Trovares, Inc.
+David Haglin, Rocketgraph

 Laura Monroe, Los Alamos National Laboratory